Villa Nautica at Paradise Island

-Best Experience: Family, Beach, Activities, Value
+Best Experience for: Couples, Family, Beach, Activities, Value

 Guests are greeted at the airport by the resort's staff and then directed to the speedboat for transfer to the island they most likely will be joined by fellow travelers from the same flight.
 Upon arrival to the island, someone with a clipboard will lead newcomers down the long jetty towards the reception area where they will be told to sit and wait.
 A welcome iced tea and cold towel will come around, and then another staff member will come around with paperwork, a map, and check-in information.
 Guests will have an opportunity to amend their reservation at this time; some may choose to upgrade a more contemporary Water Villa (worth the splurge).
-Once check-in is complete, guests will be asked to pay for their boat transportation then and there, rather than having the fee added to the bill to pay at the end of the stay.
-These are the types of service missteps that make this hotel fall short of many guests' expectations.

 A porter will transfer guests and their luggage to the rooms via golf cart.
 In the island's heart there are some shops, tennis courts , and a badminton and basketball area.
 On the far end of the island is another long jetty leading to Water Villas, and situated on either side are long stretches of beach bungalows accessed by garden pathways behind them.
-Most of the guests in these lower category rooms will be on the full-board package with all three meals taking place in the main buffet near the reception area a good walk away with assigned tables for each meal and unimpressive service.
+Most of the guests in these lower category rooms will be on the full-board package with all three meals taking place in the main buffet near the reception area a good walk away with assigned tables for each meal.

 After dinner, the bar stays open and entertainment that may include bands, shows, or karaoke takes place between 9 and 10 p.m. every night.
 Though some groups might use the 24-hour bar well into the night, the resort stays pretty tame and most accommodations are out of earshot from late-night partying, if there is any.

 On the day before departure, guests get a note in their rooms to let them know which boat they will be taking.
 Settling the bill might take time, as guests will be asked what they had from the minibar and then told to sit down and wait while someone goes to their room to confirm.
-This process feels cheap and can put a damper on the mood.
-In addition, there's not much of a goodbye ceremony here, unlike at many competing resorts; the porter who helped deliver the luggage to the boat might be the only person waving to guests as they pull away from the dock.
-Guests may leave feeling like they had no interaction or special kinship with this resort whatsoever.

 The beach bungalows are similar in size and decor (slightly less ‘grand’), only they step out to beach rather than water.
 A beach that is not uniformly good.
 This is due to the fact that it is man-made and needs to be re-covered at intervals with new soft sand.
 A line of trees gives shade to the rooms and between it and the beach is a flat, open area with space to manoeuvre the lounger to follow the sun.
 Even this is not always the case, so some negotiation to change rooms may be desired.
 DOWNLOAD RESORT MAP